-Thu 16 May // 18:30 / Cinema
+Thu 16 May 2019 // 18:30 / Cinema

 Tickets: free - please book in advance

-A newly commissioned film by artist Ian Giles, about a successful campaign to save a queer space; provides the conceptual springboard to present films by Turner Prize winning artist Charlotte Prodger and recent works by artists Rob Crosse, Hannah Quinlan & Rosie Hastings and Patrick Staff.
+Artist Ian Giles’ newly commissioned film Trojan Horse / Rainbow Flag; about the closure of LGBTQI+ pub the Joiners Arms, provides the conceptual springboard for films by Turner Prize winning artist Charlotte Prodger and recent works by artists Rob Crosse, Hannah Quinlan & Rosie Hastings and Patrick Staff.

 Following the screening there will be a discussion about queer spaces with Fiona Anderson, Lecturer in Art History, Newcastle University; Artist, writer and researcher James Bell and Julie Ballands, Film Delivery Manager at North East Film Archive.